mazurowski-lab/intrinsic-properties/README.md

 ### Code Usage/Installation

 1. Run `pip3 install -r requirements.txt` to install the necessary packages.
-2. Clone `https://github.com/ppope/dimensions` into your main directory.
+2. Run `git clone https://github.com/ppope/dimensions.git` in your main directory.

 ### Measure intrinsic properties of your dataset (on GPU)